justin2004/weblog/DRAFTS/git_repo_as_rdf/README.md

 The cURL git repo has about 29k commits and commits going back to 1999.

 My conversion tool turned it into just under 8 million triples in 70 minutes.
-I haven't focued on execution efficiency yet.
+I haven't focused on execution efficiency yet.
 I wanted to run queries against the data to get a feel the utility of this approach before I refine the tool.

 Let's answer some questions about the development of cURL.